 Mitigating private health insurance risk

-In regard to mitigating private health insurance risk, I think it is important that UNH appeal to the target group, which include a significant amount of young adults, by providing incentives for them to participate in more active preventative health measures.
+Regarding mitigating private health insurance risk, I think it is important that UNH appeal to the target group, which include a significant amount of young adults, by providing incentives for them to participate in more active preventative health measures.
 These not only decrease the cost of insuring these people, but provide them with a less out of pocket and premium cost overall.
 I think UNH could also implement a buddy cost saving system as well, where if a person brings a friend to the gym with them, then they gain double bonus points that can be redeemed for deductions.
 This way they are encouraging even more activity and hopefully set a positive trend.
 Other ideas to justify and promote the private insurance cost and the well-being lifestyle, respectively, could be to have monthly giveaways for health trackers like Fitbit or free gym memberships.
 UNH could also create competitions where the most active people for the month get 50% off their bill for the period.
 All of these things make health care appear fun, provide the perception that UNH really cares about the people they insure, and ultimately gives everyone more incentives to justify the cost of private insurance.

 Entry Strategy Legal Structure